vmsmith/CookBook/fish_scallops_gratin.md

 * White wine

 #### Preparation
-1.Take the butter out of the fridge and let it soften.
+1. Take the butter out of the fridge and let it soften.
 2. Cut the scallops in half if they are large.
-4. Chop the garlic cloves.
+3. Chop the garlic cloves.
-5. Mince the shallot.
+4. Mince the shallot.
-6. Mince the prosciutto.
+5. Mince the prosciutto.
-7. Mince the parsley.
+6. Mince the parsley.
-8. Squeeze the lemon juice.
+7. Squeeze the lemon juice.
-9. Preheat oven to 425F.
+8. Preheat oven to 425F.

 #### Directions
 1. Mix the soft butter, garlic, shallots, prosciutto, parsley, lemon juice, Pernod, Panko, and olive oil as if it were being done in a blender.